 To include everyone - Free and generous parking is available with designated accessibility parking areas close to the festival grounds.

-Tennessee Arts Commission Folklife Program Traditional Artists Apprenticeship Program Folklife Demonstrators - Louie Bluie is the first-ever Tennessee Partner Festival for this TN Arts Commission program and you get to experience barrel-making, fiddle-making, gourd-making, and more - up close and one-on-one; only at Louie Bluie!
+Tennessee Arts Commission Folklife Program Traditional Artists Apprenticeship Program Folklife Demonstrators - in 2023, the Louie Bluie Music and Arts Festival was the first-ever Tennessee Partner Festival for this TN Arts Commission program.
+2024 expects to see even more demonstrators than last year!

-The NEW Family Nature-ing Area - an area dedicated to families and people of any age getting hands-on to learn and appreciate our TN State Parks and 48% of Campbell County Land being public!
+The Family Nature-ing Area debuted in 2023 and is expected back for 2024.
+This is an area dedicated to families and people of any age to get hands-on learning experiences to appreciate our 4 TN State Parks in Campbell County and 48% of Campbell County Land being public!

 Quilting Pavilion